'Strange Magic' casts animated spell with pop tunes and fairies

 NEW YORK Take one feisty fairy princess, a misunderstood villain and a spunky elf, add a magical potion and a soundtrack of classic pop songs and you have the recipe for the George Lucas animated film "Strange Magic," a fairy tale about finding unexpected love.

-Lucas, creator of the blockbuster "Star Wars" franchise, is the executive producer and wrote the story for the film that opens in U.S. theaters on Friday.
+Lucas, creator of the blockbuster "Star Wars" franchise, is the executive producer and wrote the story for the film that opens in U.S. theatres on Friday.

 Inspired by "A Midsummer Night's Dream," with a cast of talking mushrooms, goblins and elves created by Lucasfilm Animation Singapore and Industrial Light & Magic, it is a tale Lucas has been working on between other projects for 15 years.